dimaxweb/protractor-fullstack/README.md

 # Description

  Starting the end to end testing project can be very time consuming task even with a such great tool as Protractor.
- Need a lot of technologies to be bundled together in a right and flexible way.

-The minimum functionality required to successfully run end to end testing with Protractor , as well as 'how to' examples and helper library to keep you code DRY are included in this  boilerplate project.
+ This boilerplate has intention to provide the minimum ecosystem required to successfully run and maintain the e2e test project.

 *   Base library and examples in order to create the [Page Objects](http://martinfowler.com/bliki/PageObject.html) quickly.